mapeditor/tiled/docs/manual/automapping.rst

 .. figure:: images/automapping/LoneCoder/firstattempt.png

-   A broken version of the rule, because :ref:`NoOverlappingRules <automapping-NoOverlappingRules>` was not yet set.
+   A broken version of the rule, because :ref:`NoOverlappingOutput <automapping-NoOverlappingOutput>` was not yet set.

 When trying to match the input layer to the desired set layer (right picture of the figure at the beginning of the example), you will see it